zhales05/vue-xkcd-browser/TUTORIAL.md

 Once this is done, we can use standard JavaScript to push the new comment into the array.

-You should now have comments working, with separate comments for each comment.
+You should now have comments working, with separate comments for each comic.
+Note, the comments are not saved when you refresh the page.
+Later we'll use a server and a database to store important state.